Why More People Are Switching to Standing Desks - And You Should Too

 Are standing desks better for your back?

 Yes, a standing desk can be better for your back if used correctly.
 When you stand up, your spine maintains its natural S-shaped curvature, reducing the risk of back pain.
 Standing encourages better posture by aligning your back, neck, and shoulders, which decreases the strain often associated with prolonged sitting.
 However, it's important to alternate standing with sitting and moving about to prevent fatigue and ensure maximum benefits.
-Remember that proper ergonomics while standing are also crucial—such as proper desk and monitor height to prevent hunching or craning your neck.
+Remember that proper ergonomics while standing is also crucial, such as proper desk and monitor height, to prevent hunching or craning your neck.

 Is it better to work standing or sitting?